-Fluoride is mineral found naturally in our bones and teeth and added to toothpaste, mouth rinses, and supplements to improve oral health.
+Fluoride is a mineral found naturally in our bones and teeth and added to toothpaste, mouth rinses, and supplements to improve oral health.
 This mineral will help you to prevent cavities, tooth loss, and the rebuild of weakened tooth enamel.

 Sugar-free sweets are among the good side candy, but gum has the property of catching the food particles between our teeth where sometimes the bristles of our brush can reach.
 Those sweetened with xylitol can be considered the best.

-Currently, added sugars are seemed as an enemy for health but xylitol is a sugar-free sweetener that doesn’t raise the sugar blood levels and improves your oral health.
+Currently, added sugars seem like an enemy for health but xylitol is a sugar-free sweetener that doesn’t raise the sugar blood levels and improves your oral health.
 Unlike sugar, is not converted into acids that trigger tooth decay.